Straightening Out Fan Curves

 Despite their complex appearance, fan curves are fairly easy to interpret once one gains an understanding of the conventions and terminology used, enabling selection and specification of the best fan for an application.

-Note: This article appears in the 2020 edition of AMCA inmotion magazine.
+This article appeared in the 2020 edition of AMCA inmotion magazine.

 During the mid-1990s, Ron Michael, regional manager, Loren Cook Co., was conducting a lunch-and-learn at a large engineering firm on the East Coast.
 As talk turned to fan selection and use of Cook’s software program, Ron was interrupted by the head of the firm’s mechanical department.
+“Show us how to read a fan curve,” the head of the mechanical department requested.

 Being new to the field, Ron assumed every engineer—especially ones at such a large firm—knew how to read a fan curve, the graphical representation of a fan’s performance, specifically the relationship between the amount of airflow and the amount of static pressure produced.